Printer Friendly Version

 ONE of the following:

-The individual has a documented intolerance, FDA-labeled contraindication, or hypersensitivity to ALL of the above treatments;
+The individual has a documented intolerance, FDA-labeled contraindication, or hypersensitivity to corticosteroids, IVIG, AND rituximab therapies; AND

 The request is for Tavalisse (fostamatinib disodium hexahydrate) and ALL of the following:

-The individual is 18 years of age or older;
+The individual is > 18 years of age;

-The individual has had an inadequate response (i.e., failure to achieve and maintain a platelet count ≥30,000/µL for 3-6 months following completion of treatment) to ALL of the following therapies, with or without a splenectomy:
+The individual has a documented inadequate response (defined as platelet count <30 x 109/L, or platelet count ≥30 x 109/L but with bleeding symptoms) to ALL of the following therapies, with or without a splenectomy:

 The prescriber will monitor blood pressure, liver enzymes (including ALT, AST and bilirubin), and CBC monthly; AND